Looking for ways to use up fresh blueberries?

 Just because you or I don’t grow blueberries ourselves doesn’t mean we can’t enjoy them fresh!

-So, Enjoy this Fresh Fruit of Summer Any Way You Want
+So, Enjoy Ways to Use Up Fresh Blueberries of Summer Any Way You Want

 I’ve given you 19 ways to use up fresh blueberries.
 In that list there should be at least one way that jumps out to you.

-From Canning to Freezing to enjoying fresh off the plants, blueberries are a fresh taste of summer that shouldn’t be wasted.
-Do you have a favorite blueberry recipe that I didn’t include?
+From Canning to Freezing blueberries to enjoying fresh off the plants, blueberries are a fresh taste of summer that shouldn’t be wasted.
+Do you have favorite fresh blueberry recipes that I didn’t include?
 Let me know in the comments what that is!

 And I hope you enjoy sweet summertime…and blueberries, too.